State of Mexico: Locations and ecosystems

 The state is located in the center of the country, consisting mostly of the eastern side of the Anahuác Mesa.
-Most of the state consists of the Toluca Valley, the Tierra Caliente, the Mezquital Valley with the eastern panhandle mostly defined by the Chalco Valley.
-The state has a territory of 22,499.95 km2.
+Most of the state consists of the Toluca Valley, the Tierra Caliente, the Mezquital Valley, with the eastern panhandle mostly defined by the Chalco Valley.
+The state has a territory of 22,499.95 km².

 The state is divided into five natural regions: the Volcanos of the Valley of Mexico, the hills and plains north of the state, the western mountains, the Balsas Depression, and the mountains and valleys of the southeast.

 The physical geography of the state varies.
 The eastern portion is dominated by the Sierra Nevada, which divides the state from Puebla.
 In this mountain chain are the Popocatépetl and Iztaccíhuatl volcanos.
 The Sierra de Monte Alto and Sierra de Monte Bajo divide the west side of the Federal District from the state and contain peaks such as Cerro de la Bufa and Monte de las Cruces.
 The Sierra de Xinantécatl is to the south of the Toluca Valley.
 At the northern edge of this mountain range is the Nevado de Toluca volcano.
 In the northwest of the state is the Sierra de San Andrés Timilpan.
 Most of the rock and soil formation in the state is of volcanic origin.

 There are three river basins in the state: the Lerma, the Balsas, and the Pánuco.
 The most important is the Lerma River, which begins in the municipality of Almoloya del Río and passes through a large number of municipalities in the state.
 The southwestern part of the state is dominated by the Balsas River basin.
 The eastern panhandle of the state is dominated by the Pánuco River basin.
 On the various rivers of the state are dams such as José Antonio Alzate in Temoaya, Ignacio Ramirez in Almoloya, Guadalupe in Cuautitlán Izcalli, Madín in Naucalpan, Vicente Guerrero in Tlatlaya, Tepetitlan in San Felipe del Progreso as well as those in Valle del Bravo and Villa Victoria.

 Lakes in the state include the Laguna del Sol and Laguna de la Luna in the Nevado de Toluca, the lake in the crater of the Cerro Gordo.
-Atexcapan Lake in Valle de Bravo, San Simón Lake in Donato Guerra, San Pedro Lake and Concepcion de los Baños Lake and Tepetitlan Lake in San Felipe del Progreso, Acuitzilapan Lake at the food of Jocotitlan volcano, El Rodeo Lake near Xonacatlán, Xibojay and Santa Elena Lakes in Jilotepec and Huapango Lake in Timilpan.
+Atexcapan Lake in Valle de Bravo, San Simón Lake in Donato Guerra, San Pedro Lake and Concepcion de los Baños Lake, and Tepetitlan Lake in San Felipe del Progreso, Acuitzilapan Lake at the foot of Jocotitlan volcano, El Rodeo Lake near Xonacatlán, Xibojay and Santa Elena Lakes in Jilotepec, and Huapango Lake in Timilpan.